VeriQAi/.github/profile/README.md

 ## About VeriQAI

-We're educators and technologists who understand the daily grind: creating assignments at midnight, managing hundreds of inconsistent student submissions, fighting with equation editors that break at the worst moment.
+We're educators and technologists who got tired of the artificial trade-offs imposed by educational technology platforms.
+Our mission: eliminate the friction points that prevent educators from realizing the full potential of AI-assisted teaching tools.

-**Our mission:** Make cutting-edge educational AI accessible to every educator, regardless of institution size or budget.
-Transform hours of teaching busywork into minutes, so you can focus on what matters most—connecting with students and teaching.
+**GradeBridge is our flagship solution** - proving that you don't have to choose between student experience and instructor efficiency.
+Sometimes the best educational technology is the bridge that makes existing powerful tools work better.

-*More educational workflow tools in development • Follow us to stay updated*
+*More educational workflow solutions in development • Follow us to stay updated*

 ---

 **Built by educators, for educators.
-Free forever.**
+Eliminate the Gradescope trade-off today.**